froberge/ocp-demo-cluster-setup/openshift-gitops/README.md

 # OpenShift Pipelines Operator

-Installs the OpenShift Pipelines operator.
+Installs the OpenShift GitOps operator.

 :warning: NERVER use the `base` directory directly, since the `channel` and `version` needs to be patch base on the version of Openshift being used or the version of the operator needed.